corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-machine.rst

 The purpose of imposing Visibility Constraints is to stop CorDapps inadvertently sharing confidential information thorough inappropriate design decisions.

 Privacy in CorDapps and on Corda Networks is not straight forward to reason about.
-The resolution of historic state chains to prove the provenance of input states brings in complex privacy considerations, these are discussed in the CMN Section on Privacy.
+The resolution of historic state chains to prove the provenance of input states brings in complex privacy considerations, these are discussed in the CDL section on Privacy.

 ------------------------
 Multiplicity Constraints